If you get the flu while you’re hāpu (pregnant), it can put your life, and your baby’s life, at risk. Your best defence is to get a free flu jab.

 Whooping cough is another vaccine-preventable respiratory illness likely to return as the borders open.

-If you’re in your second or third trimester (when the whooping cough vaccine [Tdap] is recommended and free), this can be given with the flu vaccine at the same visit.
+If you’re in your second or third trimester (when the whooping cough vaccine is recommended and free), this can be given at the same time as a flu vaccine.